|Disability Types |||Policies |||Frequently Asked Questions |||Employment Opportunities|

 In order to initiate services with the Disabled Student Programs and Services office, please complete the following:

-- Complete the application to attend American River College; the application can be found here.
-If you need assistance with the application, you may visit the eServices office for support, or if you need assistive technology to complete the application, you may also complete the application in the Assistive Technology Lab in the DSPS Office.
+- Complete the application to attend American River College.
+If you need assistance with the application, you may visit the eServices office for support, or you may also complete the application in the Assistive Technology Lab in the DSPS Office.

-- Complete the online orientation to American River College; click here for more information.
+- Complete the online orientation to American River College.